-- GDC-1971 (formerly known as RLY-1971).
+Migoprotafib (GDC-1971, formerly known as RLY-1971).
 In the first quarter of 2020, we initiated a Phase 1a clinical trial for RLY-1971, our inhibitor of Src homology region 2 domain-containing phosphatase-2, or SHP2, as a monotherapy in patients with advanced or metastatic solid tumors.
 We completed enrollment of this trial in 2022.
-In December 2020, we entered into a global collaboration and license agreement with Genentech, Inc., a member of the Roche Group, or Genentech, for the development and commercialization of RLY-1971 (now referred to as GDC-1971), or the Genentech Agreement.
-Genentech initiated the cohort of GDC-1971 in combination with GDC-6036, its KRAS G12C inhibitor, in a Phase 1b trial in July 2021, and a Phase 1b trial of GDC-1971 in combination with atezolizumab, its PD-L1 antibody, in August 2022. - RLY-5836.
-As a demonstration of our commitment to PI3Kα as a target, we have also developed a second preclinical molecule, RLY-5836, which is a selective and chemically distinct pan-mutant PI3Kα.
-Preclinical data suggest that projected clinically relevant doses of RLY-5836 were associated with tumor regression in PIK3CA mutant xenograft mouse models representing H1047R and E545K mutations, the same models evaluated with RLY-2608.
-We completed Investigational New Drug, or IND, enabling studies for RLY-5836 in 2022.
-In April 2023, we initiated our first-in-human clinical trial for RLY-5836 in patients with advanced solid tumors with a PI3Kα mutation.
+In December 2020, we entered into a global collaboration and license agreement with Genentech, Inc., a member of the Roche Group, or Genentech, for the development and commercialization of RLY-1971 (now referred to as migoprotafib, or GDC-1971), or the Genentech Agreement.
+Genentech initiated the cohort of migoprotafib in combination with GDC-6036, its KRAS G12C inhibitor, in a Phase 1b trial in July 2021.
+Genentech also initiated a Phase 1b trial of migoprotafib in combination with either osimertinib or cetuximab, EGFR inhibitors, in July 2023.

-While our initial focus is on precision oncology, we believe our Dynamo platform may also be broadly applied to other areas of precision medicine, such as genetic disease indications.
-In addition to the four lead product candidates described above, we have two discovery stage programs as part of our HR+/HER2- breast cancer franchise, including RLY-2139, a selective cyclin dependent kinase 2, or CDK2, inhibitor, and a rationally designed estrogen receptor alpha, or $ER\alpha$, degrader.
-We also have five additional discovery stage programs across both precision oncology and genetic disease indications.
+While our initial focus is on precision oncology, we believe our Dynamo platform may also be broadly applied to other areas of precision medicine, such as genetic diseases.
+In addition to the clinical stage product candidates described above, we have more than seven active discovery stage programs across both precision oncology and genetic diseases.
 We are focused on using the novel insights derived from our approach to transform the lives of patients suffering from debilitating and life-threatening diseases through the discovery, development and commercialization of our therapies.

 We were incorporated in May 2015.
 We have devoted substantially all of our resources to developing our lead product candidates, developing our innovative computational and experimental approaches on protein motion, building our intellectual property portfolio, business planning, raising capital, and providing general and administrative support for these operations.
-To date, we have principally financed our operations through private placements of preferred stock, convertible debt, and proceeds from public offerings of our common stock.
-We have also received an aggregate of \$105.0 million in connection with the Genentech Agreement through March 31, 2023.
+To date, we have principally financed our operations through private placements of preferred stock and common stock, convertible debt, and proceeds from public offerings of our common stock.
+We have also received an aggregate of \$121.8 million in connection with the Genentech Agreement through March 31, 2024.